Plaetorius/rainfall/level5/Resources/HOWTO.md

 # GOT/PLT
 A little explanation around the Global Offset Table and the Procedure Linkage Table.

-When using dynamic libraries (libraries that aren't directly included in the code of the programme), our computer needs to find the addresses of the different functions.
+When using dynamic libraries (libraries that aren't directly included in the code of the program), our computer needs to find the addresses of the different functions.

 However, these addresses aren't the same all the time, they often even change at each execution.

-Thus, smart programmers have invented the PLT / GOT system.
+Thus, smart programrs have invented the PLT / GOT system.
 Basically, it's caching for function addresses.

-When a programme that uses functions from a dynamic library is compiled, it doesn't know the addresses of the external functions yet.
+When a program that uses functions from a dynamic library is compiled, it doesn't know the addresses of the external functions yet.

 Thus, it creates a "trampoline" function:
 ```x86